Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 \end{definition}

 At this point, we would like to show inside $\TC^0$-Frege that the conjunction

 is a contradiction, where $A$ is represented by free variables and $x_1$ and $y_1$ refer to the first bits of $x$ and $y$.
-Unfortunately, the problem concerning injectivity mentioned above remains.
-The formula is not necessarily a contradiction, since for some choices of $A$, the function $f_A$ is not injective.
+Unfortunately, the formula is not necessarily a contradiction, since for some choices of $A$, the function $f_A$ is not injective.
 We can show, however, that with high probability over the choice of $A$, the function $f_A$ will satisfy two conditions that imply injectivity.
 Namely, $A$ will be full rank and the shortest vector in the $q$-ary lattice spanned by $A$ will be large enough.

 The following proposition, which captures this idea, is standard.
 We reprove it here for the sake of completeness, since we shall formalize part of it inside the proof systems later.

 \begin{proposition} Let $n \in \mathbb{N}, m = n\log n$ and $q \geq n^{5}$.
 With high probability over the choice of $A \in \bZ^{m\times n}_q$, $\rank(A) = n$ and $\lambda_1(\LL_q(A)) > 20c\sqrt{nm}$.
 Furthermore, when these hold, the function $f_A$ is injective. \end{proposition}